ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 Her E's C's L's and J's tend to have big loops.
 Her lowercase p's practically pierce the line above it.
 And of course, her T's and F's have those distinctive crosses.
 Her handwriting is easily recognizable, and when others (most likely Ellen Gould) make entries in the Mill's store journals, it sticks out.

-Here we glimpse further into Emily's personal life at this time:
+Here we get a small glimpse of Emily's personal life:

 {{% mefig "mills-emily-arthurs-home-magazine" "300" /%}}